kanishkmunot/Laptop_Price/README.md

 This project is a machine learning model for predicting the prices of laptops based on various features and specifications.
 It provides a simple user interface to input the laptop's specifications and get an estimated price.

+## **StreamLit Application Link**

+This project is deployed on Streamlit Application, which can be accessed from [here](https://kanishkmunot-laptop-price-app-pwspor.streamlit.app/).

 ## **Table of Contents**

 - [**Installation**](#installation)